Skip to main content

 LOW AVAILABILITY

-Vegan options are challenging to find in traditional restaurants.
-Focus on markets for fresh fruits and vegetables, and seek out Indian restaurants.
-Many dishes use coconut milk instead of dairy, which helps.
-Trending vegan matapa available in Maputo cafes.
+Vegan food is hard to come by in traditional restaurants.
+Lean on markets for fresh fruit and vegetables and look for Indian restaurants.
+It helps that a lot of dishes use coconut milk rather than dairy.
+Vegan matapa is now showing up in Maputo cafes.

 gluten-free